 Our work is supported by funding from national research councils, European research agencies, and industry.

-The aim of the CODA project (start date: July 1, 2009) is to develop the theory and technology for automatic transformation of text in monologue form to information-delivering dialogue, specifically dialogue between a 'layman' (e.g., patient or student) and an 'expert' (e.g., doctor or tutor).
+The aim of the EPRSC-funded CODA project (start date: July 1, 2009) is to develop the theory and technology for automatic transformation of text in monologue form to information-delivering dialogue, specifically dialogue between a 'layman' (e.g., patient or student) and an 'expert' (e.g., doctor or tutor).
 This work is currently being continued with Dr Stonyanchev at Columbia, Prof. Prendinger at NII (Tokyo) and Mr. Kuyten and Prof Ishizuka at the University of Tokyo.
 (Contact: Dr Paul Piwek)

 The NESTA-funded DataMIX collaborative project with six UK Universities aiming to explore inclusive means of communicating data.
+(Contact: Dr Paul Piwek)

 SWAT (Semantic Web Authoring Tool),

 a joint project with the School of Computer

 Science at the University of Manchester, is funded by the EPSRC.
 Its aim is to develop an NLG-based editing tool for the Semantic Web.
 An

 obstacle to realising the goals of the Semantic Web is that it